-281 Beacon was designed by Peabody and Stearns, architects, and built in 1881 by J. and H. M. Harmon, builders, for merchant, cotton manufacturer, and real estate developer Charles William Freeland, probably for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built ca. 1876 and 279-281 Beacon built in 1881.
-271-277 Beacon, which were built first, form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
+281 Beacon was designed by Peabody and Stearns, architects, and built in 1881 for merchant, cotton manufacturer, and real estate developer Charles William Freeland, for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built ca. 1876 and 279-281 Beacon built in 1881.
+271-277 Beacon form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
 Both 279-281 Beacon have bays on the east side of the house.

 281 Beacon was not listed in the 1881-1884 Blue Books.